oktadev/okta-blog/_source/_posts/2022-06-15-terraform-eks-microservices.md

 }
 ```

 Next, you need to define variables and configure the providers.
-Create a file:
+Create a `config.tf` file:

 ```bash
 touch config.tf